 Like many older Americans, Feustel finds social media is a way to stay in touch with faraway friends and feel close to members of her extended family.
 “When my nephew and his wife had a baby, I saw pictures from the delivery room.
 When my niece got engaged, there was the ring on her finger the day it happened,” says Feustel.
 “It was just like, ‘Oh, wow!’
 You can stay so current.”

 Still, older adults face unique barriers in making the transition to new technologies.
-A 2017 Pew Research Center report showed that 34% of older internet users say they have little to no confidence in their ability to use electronic devices to perform online tasks, while 48% say that this statement describes them very well: “When I get a new electronic device, I usually need someone else to set it up or show me how to use it.”
+A 2021 Pew Research Center report showed that 48% of internet users ages 65 to 74 and 66% of users 75 and older say that when they get a new computer, smartphone, or other electronic device, they usually need someone else to set up and show them how to use it.